"All Our Yesterdays"

 "That's where his family was waiting," Kirk tells them.

-"Quit staring at me, I'm fine now," Spock tells Bones.
+"Quit staring at me, I'm fine now," Spock tells Bones."Yeah, but it happened," says Bones.

 "Dude, that was five thousand years ago," Spock replies.